pieroxy/conkw/doc/GRABBER_PUSH.md

 * `toExtract` this is the list of extractors to extract and send away.
 All metrics from every extractor will be prefixed by the extractor name.
 * `prefix` this is a unique string used to prefix all metrics.
 * `url` This is pointing to the conkw instance you want to send your metrics to.
 Needs to be a `http` or `https` url.
 Note that you have to specify the grabber name on the target conkw instance through the `ns` parameter.
+* `timeout` is the timeout set to each requests, in milliseconds.
+The default value is `200`.
+For systems in the same LAN it is more than enough.
+If the systems must go through a slow connection, you might want to increase this number.

 Let's take the `totalCpuUsage` metric of the `sys` grabber.
 With the above configuration, the metric will be pushed as `mygrabber_sys_totalCpuUsage`.
 That's the prefix, the extractor name and the actual metric name, all separated by underscores.